jt-lab-com/jt-lib/docs/exchange.md

 It supports two modes:

 - **`script` (default)** – Stop orders are **not placed directly on the exchange**.
-  Instead, they are stored and monitored locally by the `Exchange` class.
+  Instead, they are stored and monitored locally by the `OrdersBasket` class.
   When the main order is executed and the market price reaches the trigger level,
-  the script sends the stop order to the exchange for execution.
+  the script sends the trigger order to the exchange for execution.
   This method allows more flexible control, advanced conditions,
   and custom risk management logic.